The MultiCharts integration

 A note on Saxo data

 Data provided by Saxo originates from two sources: our own internal market (for FX & CFD products) and external exchange venues (for listed instruments and CFD on Stocks).
-These feeds are used for charting purposes on Saxo's own platforms, such as SaxoTraderGO, and can be utilised for both charting and backtesting on MultiCharts.
+These feeds are used for charting purposes on Saxo's own platforms, such as SaxoTraderGO, and can be utilized for both charting and backtesting on MultiCharts.

 The feed consists of the inter-bank bid/ask feed for FX and CFD products, and the top-of-book bid/ask/last traded for listed instruments.
-Both can be interpreted as 'reference prices' for the entire market and historical data points are suited for backtesting purposes.
-Saxo offers all of its historical FX, CFD, and exchange data for backtesting purposes at a resolution of 1 minute going back up to 20 years or more.
+Both can be interpreted as 'reference prices' for the entire market and historic data points are suited for backtesting purposes.
+Saxo offers all of its historic FX, CFD, and exchange data for backtesting purposes at a resolution of 1 minute going back up to 20 years or more.
 Bear in mind that the "Trade" Quote Field setting in MultiCharts is calculated as the mid between bid/ask for FX and CFD products:

 Furthermore, it is important to note that the MultiCharts platform does not handle delayed feeds the way you would see them on Saxo's own platforms, as these cannot be streamed.
 By default, all direct private clients of Saxo receive delayed feeds for every trading venue that Saxo connects to, and these feeds can be used on MultiCharts for backtesting purposes.
 If you are looking to automate trading strategies, however, please bear in mind you need a subscription to real-time prices first, and these need to be enabled by configuring the data feed as primary (see the setup steps above).

 You are now ready to start (algorithmic) trading on the back of Saxo data, sending orders directly into your Saxo account.
 See the guide on MultiCharts.com, which provides a good introduction to the extensive auto-trading features of the platform.